-DNNECTING PACKAGE

-GENERATING THE CONNECTING PACKAGE

-.pack

-O The firewall still has a factory configue.
-This firewall has never been initialized or the Specify the minimum network configuration.

-and download the package.
-This option is restricted to physical firewalls s.
+FIREWALLS / GENERATING THE CO INNECTING PACKAGE GENERATING THE CONNECTING PACKAGE .pack The firewall still has a factory configure This firewall has never been initialized or the Specify the minimum network configuration and download the package.
+This option is restricted to physical firewalls e factory configuration has been restored. n and the connection information required to connect to the SMC server.
+Then generate This firewall is already in production to reach the SMC server thanks to its IP address.